Parasitic wasp on a white flower, aiding aphid control.

 After it hatches, the larvae climb the branch to find their prey.
 Then, the larvae will continue to feed for two to three weeks.
 After that, the spin cocoons are now ready to lay more eggs.
 You can release this whenever a few tint larvae are seen moving out of the container.

 Then, turn and shake the container to mix the contents.
-You can spread the material evenly over the infested area.
-You can opt for the second release two weeks later, whenever necessary.
+Spread the material evenly over the infested area.
+Two weeks later, you can opt for the second release if necessary.

 The ants will feed on the honeydew that sucking insects produce.
 This will protect these pests from their natural enemies.
 As much as possible, control the ants before release.